Housing costs, utility costs, rising costs and no end in sight – The future of housing in a price spiral – Image: Xpert.Digital

 Rent payments to the landlord or monthly installments for the apartment or house loan.

-💡 Additional living costs
+💡 Additional housing costs

 definition